gsmontanari/gsmontanari.github.io/_pages/vitae.md

 During my B.Sc., I was part of Ca' Foscari International College, a multidisciplinary honors school that allowed me to live for a couple of years on the beautiful island of San Servolo  together with a group of students enrolled in different degress (languagues, philosophy, art history, ...).
 I spent one summer attending the Ca' Foscari - Harvard Summer School in Economics and  one year in the United Kingdom as an Erasmus exchange student at the University of Warwick.
 I was advised in my dissertation by Professor M. LiCalzi.

 My economics-unrelated interests include photography, art history, political philosophy and cooking.

-### CV
----
-You can find a copy of my CV [here](../assets/cv/Curriculum_Vitae_Montanari.pdf).